The following are questions asked by Investors about Our Mobil Home Park s and Investing.

 A 2: We would need to create a custom investment deal (structure) with anyone wanting to do a 1031 as the property would need to be held as Tenants In Common (TIC).
 If there where one or two investors with $500,000 to $1,500,000 we think this could be done.

-A 3: We are looking in to opportunity fund investment, which is even better then a 1031 exchange as it has fewer limitations and greater rewards.
-One of the properties under contract is in an opportunity sensis track, and our next planed park is also.
+A 3: Yes some of our developments are opportunity fund investments, which is even better then a 1031 exchange as it has fewer limitations and greater rewards.
+One of the properties under contract is in an opportunity census track, and our next planed park is also.

 Q: How can you pay such high returns?